Prison guard who missed killer's escape is fired, as hunt for fugitive focuses on botanic garden

 Longwood Gardens was closed indefinitely after reports that Cavalcante may have once again been spotted on the property.
 People who remained there overnight Thursday were told to shelter in place as officers searched part of the garden.

-The botanical garden, sprawling across nearly 200 acres, is normally open to the public with paths winding through gardens, an outdoor theater, ponds, fountains and meadows, with structures including indoor gardens, treehouses and a restaurant.
+The botanical garden, sprawling across nearly 200 acres (80 hectares), is normally open to the public with paths winding through gardens, an outdoor theater, ponds, fountains and meadows, with structures including indoor gardens, treehouses and a restaurant.

 There was a possible sighting of Cavalcante on Thursday night that was being investigated, state police said, but further details were not disclosed.
 It came hours after another person reported seeing Cavalcante in another area of the vast botanical garden.
 On Monday night, a surveillance camera on a trail had captured him walking through its grounds.